clicon/clixon-docs/restconf.rst

 The restconf daemon reads its initial config options from the configuration file on startup.
 The native http variant can read config options from the backend as an alternative to reading everything from clixon options.

 You can add plugins to the restconf daemon, where the primary usecase is authentication, using the ``ca_auth`` callback.

+Note that there is some complexity in the configuration of the different variants of native Clixon restconf involving HTTP/1 vs HTTP/2, TLS vs plain HTTP, client cert vs basic authentication and external vs internal daemon start.

 Installation